 - Wear items like wiper blades and brake pads

 Volkswagen Extended Warranty Cost

-According to Money Crashers, an extended warranty from a car manufacturer can cost anywhere from $1,000 to $1,500.
+In our 2021 extended car warranty survey that polled 1,000 consumers, 45 percent of respondents said they paid between $1,500 and $2,500 for a protection plan.
 It’s possible that the cost of car repairs during the warranty period can exceed this amount.
-According to Edmunds.com, a 2014 Volkswagen Jetta owners pay an average of $3,500 for repairs over five years.
+According to Edmunds.com, a 2014 Volkswagen Jetta owner pays an average of $3,500 for repairs over five years.
 Considering this average, an extended warranty is very reasonable for Volkswagen owners.